alexcomu/hadoop-mapreduce/README.md

 Is like embedding reducer part into mapping function to have more efficient processes.
 Check the example "06_combiner_example1.py"!
 Is quite useful on elastic map reduce to do some reduction for improvements

+## Advanced MapReduce - Example

+### 01_most_rated_movie

+Count occurrences of each movie rating from movie DB and find the most rated movie.